Bihari Hindi: Nouns

+Weak plurals can also be formed from these long form of the nouns.

-Gender system is usually same as Hindi, but differs in that only animates and real gender is marked in Bihari dialect.
+Gender system is usually the same as Standard Hindi, but differs in that only animates and real gender is marked in Bihari Hindi, all unmarked inanimates are treated masculine.
+Therefore, the gender system can be defined as- masculine-neuter and feminine.

 The table below displays the suffix paradigms. -Ø denotes that no suffix is added to the noun stem.